shakna-israel/selfedit/README.md

 + Strikethrough can be created like: `~mispelsldj text~`.

++ If a line is made up of `---` then it'll be converted into a horizontal rule.

 + If an element is preceded with a backtick, it'll attempt to strip the formatting.

 ---